ohyeenlorlar/printf/README.md

 1. Education is when you read the fine print.
-Experience is what you get if you don'
+Experience is what you get if you don't

-t

 Handle the following conversion specifiers: